christopherkumar/RAG-evaluation/method4-openai-rag/README.md

 - Run `upload_docs.py` to manage the documents that serve as the knowledge base for queries.
 OpenAI API key, vector_store_id and assistant_id initialised here.
 Vector store and chat assistant created if not already.
 Set in .env for future use.
 - `rag_queries.py` used for querying OpenAI with questions and handling the responses.
 - Run `main.py` to conduct tests and handle responses.
 Can update language model if needed.
+- Questions are pulled from `testquestions-final.py`.
+This file is carried over from a separate project, hence the additional unused parts within this script.

 ## Dependencies
 - `os`